-EVENT 8 - MARATHON RELAY
+EVENT 7 - MARATHON RELAY

-Three players; two heats (two laps each)

-1st heat - three girls

-2nd heat - three boys
+1st heat - three girls 2nd heat - three boys

-Scoring: 1st place - five points 2nd place - three points Equipment: four circle pins, one baton per team, four scoring pins.
+Scoring: 1st place - five points

+2nd place - three points Equipment: four circle pins, one baton per team, four scoring pins.
 This relay is the same as the Sprint Relay except that players will run two laps rather than one before passing the baton to the next player, or before the third player runs around his/her circle pin and towards the center, touching their scoring pin with hand(s) to finish.
 First player to touch, tip or knock down their scoring pin with his/her hand(s) wins.
 Players who have completed two laps should leave to their right, away from the circle.
 The 3rd player must retain possession of baton when finishing to be awarded points for this event.
 Tag rule does not apply.
 Players should continue running even though someone tags or passes them. (see General Rules "Passing Rule") Marathon Relay players can participate in the Sprint Race or the Marathon Race, but they may not participate in the Sprint Relay except in the case noted on the PowerPoint coaches training.

-EVENT 9 - MARATHON RACE Two players; two heats
+EVENT 8 - MARATHON RACE

-1st heat - one 5th/6th grade girl 2nd heat - one 5th/6th grade boy Scoring: 1st place - four points 2nd place - two points Equipment: four circle pins and four scoring pins.
+1^{st} heat - one $5^{th}/6^{th}$ grade girl 2^{nd} heat - one $5^{th}/6^{th}$ grade boy

+Scoring: 1st place - four points

+2nd place - two points Equipment: four circle pins and four scoring pins.

-Marathon player stands outside the circle, just behind his/her starting diagonal.
+The marathon player stands outside the circle, just behind his/her starting diagonal.
 At starting signal, six laps are run around the circle.
 The player then runs around his/her circle pin and towards the center, touching their scoring pin with hand(s) to finish.
 First player to touch, tip or knock down their scoring pin with his/her hand(s) wins that heat.
 Players who knock over a circle pin are disqualified.
 Passing rule applies.

 Marathon Race players may participate in the Sprint Relay or Marathon Relay but not the Sprint Race.

-EVENT 10 - BALLOON RELAY
+EVENT 9 - CUP STACK

+Two heats

-Ten players; two heats 1st heat - five girls
+1st heat - five players